alexreisner/geocoder/README.md

     )

 The above combines global and service-specific options and could be useful if you specify different geocoding services for different models or under different conditions.
-Lookup-specific settings override global settings so, for example, in the above the timeout for all lookups would be 2 seconds, except for Yandex which would be 5.
+Lookup-specific settings override global settings.
+In the above example, the timeout for all lookups would be 2 seconds, except for Yandex which would be 5.

 ### Street Address Services